MrHarcombe/NodeDemonstrator/README.md

 - choice of stepped or timed trace of supported algorithms
 - available algorithms
   - breadth-first / depth-first from a given start point (with or without end point, ie traversal and/or search)
-  - Dijkstra and A* shortest path
+  - (if weighted) Dijkstra and A* shortest path
+  - (if a "tree", ie undirected, fully connected and no cycles) pre-, in- and post-order traversal

 ## Usage